Overview

 Negotiable

-Partners.
-A minimum of $100,000 of assets under management is required for this
+included above.
+A minimum of $100,000 of assets under management is required for

-service.
-This account size may be negotiable under certain circumstances.
-Geneva
+this service.
+This account size is negotiable under certain circumstances.
+From time to

-Partners may group certain related client accounts for the purposes of achieving the
+time, Geneva Partners groups certain related client accounts for the purposes of

-minimum account size and determining the maximum annualized fee.
-For those clients
+achieving the minimum account size and determining the maximum annualized fee.
+For

-whose fees are calculated as a percentage of assets under management, to the extent
+those clients whose fees are calculated as a percentage of assets under management,

-that clients authorize the use of margin, and thus employ margin in their investment
+to the extent that clients authorize the use of margin, and thus employ margin in their

-portfolios, Geneva Partners will bill on the gross market value of the portfolio, and not
+investment portfolios, Geneva Partners will bill on the gross market value of the

 Limited Negotiability of Advisory Fees: Although Geneva Partners has established